-Decision Day: Will The U.K. Go For Brexit, Or Not?
+U.K. Parliament Rejects Theresa May's Brexit Plan Yet Again

 Tory benches embarrassingly only half full for the PM’s speech, she’s losing her voice badly again, and it’s tipping it down outside.
 May’s Premiership has an end of days feel to it today.— Tom Newton Dunn (@tnewtondunn) March 12, 2019

-With less than three weeks until the divorce, three major votes will determine what happens next.
+With less than three weeks until the March 29 divorce, two more votes will determine what happens next.

-If May's deal is approved on Tuesday, then that's that: The U.K. will exit the EU on March 29 under her terms.

-If the deal is not approved, as seems likely, then on Wednesday there will be a vote that asks Parliament: Do you want to leave the E.U. on March 29 without any deal in place?
+A vote Wednesday will ask Parliament: Do you want to leave the E.U. on March 29 without any deal in place?
 Many fear the chaos that option could bring, and few members of Parliament are likely to vote in favor of it.

-So if that fails, then comes question number three: Parliament will vote on a measure that would ask the EU for an extension that would allow the U.K. more time to figure out a plan.
+If that fails, Parliament is expected to vote Wednesday or Thursday on a measure that would ask the EU to give the U.K. more time to figure out a plan.
 That extension could be as short as three months or as long as two years.

-But it's not clear whether the EU will approve an extension – it would need to be approved unanimously by all 27 of its remaining member nations.
-And the EU would need to know why more time would help Britain out of its impasse.
+It's not clear whether the EU would approve an extension – that would need to be approved unanimously by all 27 of its remaining member nations.
+After the vote, May warned that the EU would need to know why more time would help Britain out of its impasse.

 The U.K. has been in political chaos since British voters approved leaving the EU in June 2016.
 More than two years later, whether Britain will actually leave is in doubt — but it's clear that the political casualties are only beginning.